-On Saturday February 21st 1970, John Franklin Hood (24), who had served decorated time in Vietnam in the 64th Armoured Division and Sandra Garcia (20), who worked in the California Department of Motor Vehicles, decided to visit the quiet retreat of Cemetery Beach, Santa Barbara one evening, when they fell victim to a knife wielding assassin, not unlike the previous murders of Robert Domingos and Linda Edwards .
+On Saturday February 21st 1970, John Franklin Hood (24), who had served decorated time in Vietnam in the 64th Armoured Division and Sandra Garcia (20), who worked in the California Department of Motor Vehicles, decided to visit the quiet retreat of East Beach, Santa Barbara one evening, when they fell victim to a knife wielding assassin, not unlike the previous murders of Robert Domingos and Linda Edwards .

 Domingos and Edwards, were brutally gunned down on June 4th 1963, near Lompoc, Santa Barbara County, by an unknown assailant who had initially bound the couple before they had managed to free themselves, at which point he then resorted to a .22 calibre weapon to execute the couple.
 This earlier crime and the murder of John F Hood and Sandra Garcia in 1970, seemed to bear all the hallmarks of the Lake Berryessa attack on Bryan Hartnell and Cecilia Shepard on September 27th 1969, accredited as a confirmed Zodiac event.
 Both Bryan Hartnell and Cecilia Shepard were stabbed repeatedly without mercy.
 Although the couple survived the initial attack, Cecilia Shepard succumbed to her injuries two days later at the Queen of the Valley Hospital.

 tranquility, lying on a blanket under a full moon, when a knife-man carrying a bone handled 4" blade approached them, taking them by surprise, and despite evidently fighting back against their attacker, both unfortunately had their lives cruelly snatched away on that fateful night.
 John Hood suffered 11 stab wounds, the majority inflicted to the face and back, with Sandra Garcia receiving the brunt of the attack, leaving her almost unrecognizable, in what appeared a senseless and motiveless crime.
 There appeared to be no sexual interference, with their possessions left untouched where they lay.

-The couple were discovered the following day, face down on their blanket, the knife used in their murder was retrieved from beneath the blanket, partially buried in the sand.
+The couple were discovered the following day, face down on their blanket, the bone handled fish knife used in their murder was retrieved from beneath the blanket, partially buried in the sand.